getgud-io/getgud-docs/1-Integrations/cpp-build-instructions.md

 make install
 ```

-The build files will appear in the root folder of zlib folder, you will need mostly `zlib.a` and `zlib.so` for Linux!
+The build files will appear in the root folder of zlib folder.

 ### Build SDK